demitry/az-900/UdemyAZ900.md

 Non-compliance message

 ### Resource Locks [66]

+2 types
+- Read Only
+- Can Not Delete (can read, can not delete)

+- Goto resource } Locks
+- + Add lock
+- lock name: donotdeleteme
+- Lock is enabled
+- Try to delete the resource - Failed (lock enforced)

 ### Microsoft Purview [67]
 ### Quiz 9: ## Section 11 Quiz
 ## Section 12: AZ-900 - Tools for Managing and Deploying Azure Resources